cryptobiu/MATRIX/README.md

 * `isExternal` - Indicate if the protocol external to libscapi library.
 * `regions` - AWS regions to execute the protocol.
 * `workingDirectory` - The directory of the protocol and the data related to the protocol.
-* `resultsDirectory` - Directory to copy to the results files from the servers.
-The directory is local directory at the MATRIX system computer.
+* `resultsDirectory` - Directory to copy to the results files from the servers.The directory is local directory at the MATRIX system computer.
 * `emails` - MATRIX will send notifications to this email addresses.
 Multiple email addresses are supported
 * `institute` - Research Group identifier
 * `coordinatorConfig` - If coordinator exists in the protocol, the configuration for him will described here.